 After you enter an acceptable element name, the detailed information for that element is displayed.
-Figure 2-27 is an example.
+Figure 2-29 is an example.

-'''

-CML_460 - CHANGE ELEMENT STATE MENU
+CML\460 - CHANGE ELEMENT STATE MENU

-CONTROLLER ELEMENT: RED_DISK_CONTROLLER

-PRODUCT IDENTIFICATION: $7155_1
+CONTROLLER ELEMENT: RED\DISK\CONTROLLER PRODUCT IDENTIFICATION: \$7155\1

 SERIAL NUMBER: 2473

-EQUIPMENT NUMBER:

-0(10)

-PERIPHERAL DRIVER NAME: D5A
+EQUIPMENT NUMBER: 0(10) PERIPHERAL DRIVER NAME: D5A

 STATE: ON

-CHANNEL CONNECTIONS:
+CHANNEL CONNECTIONS: CHANNEL20

-CHANNEL20

 STORAGE DEVICE CONNECTIONS: REDOO REDO1 REDO2 REDO3

 STATE CHANGE MENU

-1. Select an element for display/control.
+- 1. Select an element for display/control.

-2. Set the element state to ON.
+- 2. Set the element state to ON.

-3. Set the element state to DOWN.
+- 3. Set the element state to DOWN.

-4. Set the element state to OFF.
+- 4. Set the element state to OFF.

-Enter the number of an option, or type a command (BACK / MAIN_MENU / HELP).
+Enter the number of an option, or type a command (BACK / MAIN\MENU / HELP).
 CML?

-'''

-Figure 2-27.
+Figure 2-29.
 Change Element State Menu (Second Screen)

-Menu Choice Action 2 - 4 Changes define ho element. the state of the element you selected with option 1.
-The states w NOS/VE and the maintenance software products can use the The possibilities are: State Description On The element can be used in a concurrent mode by both NOS/VE and maintenance software.
+2 - 4 Changes the state of the element you selected with option 1.
+The states define how NOS/VE and the maintenance software products can use the element.
+The possibilities are:

+State Description On The element can be used in a concurrent mode by both NOS/VE and maintenance software.
 Down The element cannot be used by NOS/VE, but it can be used by maintenance software in both concurrent and dedicated modes.
 Off Neither NOS/VE nor maintenance software can use the element.

-If the element state change is successful, you receive the message: {eleme ent name} state set to {state you selected}.
-Type a CML? a command (BACK / MAIN_MENU / HELP).
+If the element state change is successful, you receive the message:

+{element name} state set to {state you selected}.